patrickm68/website-Nodejs/docs/ai.md

 const pageDoc = await I.askGptOnPageFragment('Act as technical writer, describe what is this page for', '#container');
 ```

-As of now, those use cases are not really applicable to test automation but maybe you can apply them to your testing setup.
+As of now, those use cases do not apply to test automation but maybe you can apply them to your testing setup.

 ## Configuration